 to work out through this study is where the responsibility lies.
 There's no one group that is responsible for pushing too much too young to children.
 Everybody is.
 It's a good overview, but it leaves a question mark as to what schools can do, what

 parents can do and what the Scottish Government can do to act on this.

 The study was led by Professor David Buckingham, from the Institute of Education at London University.

 Lord Patten asked the government what is their stance on the resolution promoted by the Organisation of the Islamic Conference before the United Nations General Assembly on the defamation of religion.

 The Minister of State, Foreign and Commonwealth Office (Baroness Kinnock of Holyhead): The Government share the concern of the Organisation of Islamic Conference that individuals around the world are victimised

 because of their religion or belief.
 We all need to do more to eliminate religious intolerance and to ensure that those who incite hatred or violence against individuals because of their religious beliefs are dealt with by the law.

-But the Government cannot agree with an approach that promotes the concept of defamation of religions as a response.
+Government cannot agree with an approach that promotes the concept of defamation of religions as a response.
 This approach severely risks diminishing the right to freedom of expression.
-We believe that international human rights
+We believe that international human rights law already

-law already strikes the right balance between the individual's right to express themselves freely and the need for the state to limit this right in certain circumstances.
-International human rights law provides that only where advocacy of
+strikes the right balance between the individual's right to express themselves freely and the need for the state to limit this right in certain circumstances.
+International human rights law provides that only where advocacy of religious hatred

 55 British Members of Parliament (MPs) have condemned Uganda's Anti-Homosexuality Bill.